Lesterpaintstheworld/terminal-velocity/key_deliverables.md

 1. **Extract Key Deliverables**: Utilize Aider commands to parse the mission files for "Terminal Velocity" and extract essential narrative elements, character arcs, and thematic components.

 ### Key Steps for Requirement Extraction
+1. **Extract Key Deliverables**: Utilize Aider commands to parse the mission files for "Terminal Velocity" and extract essential narrative elements, character arcs, and thematic components.

+### Key Steps for Requirement Extraction
 1. **Identify Relevant Files**:
    - Focus on files that pertain to the narrative, character development, world-building, economic frameworks, and AI systems.
    - Key files include: